Jurassic Farm

 Aerial view of the corn maze design.

 I wanted to create a journey for a visitor that matched their physical movement.
+As they experience the maze, the game guides them through the different areas.
 The entrance area is the 'park' with living dinosaurs and photo opportunities.
 They venture into the maze and find the 'dig sites', where they learn about the dinosaur fossils.
 On their phone is the 'lab' where they collect the DNA and bring back a dino.

 Entrance area with dinosaur statues and game rules explanation